taustation-fan/taustation-fan.github.io/README.md

 * High physical stats are harder to drain during combat, so they act as protection against attacks.

+During discreet work, higher stats lead to less stats consumption for each check.

 ## Rations

 You can survive without explicit use of rations.
 But, each time you